-- The tenancy agreement must be in your name (even if you are sharing or subletting). - Your accommodation must be of a decent standard with a minimum comfort level (window, drinking water, electricity) and it must be at least 9 m2 (16 m2 if you are living with someone else and +9 m2 per extra person). - You must first open a bank account in France (RIB).
+- The tenancy agreement must be in your name (even if you are sharing or subletting). - Your accommodation must be of a decent standard with a minimum comfort level (window, drinking water, - You must first open a bank account in France (RIB).

-▶ WHEN SHOULD I APPLY FOR HOUSING BENEFIT AND WHEN WILL IT BE PAID?
+WHEN SHOULD I APPLY FOR HOUSING BENEFIT AND WHEN WILL IT BE PAID?

-You are advised to apply as soon as you move in because it takes 2 to 3 months for payments to start.
+You are advised to apply as soon as you move in because it takes 1 to 2 months for payments to start.